 Our statisticians provide expertise on many aspects of statistical study design and analysis that are crucial to the success of a research project.
-They have extensive experience in analyzing clinical, genomic and basic science data using a wide array of contemporary analysis methods involving statistical modeling, hypothesis testing and parameter estimation.
-They also assist investigators in troubleshooting problems that may arise through the course of the study and in the interpretation of the results.
-The Biostatistics and Clinical Outcomes group is directed by Dr. Yi-Ju Li, a statistical geneticist, whose research areas are in statistical method development and applications for genetic and genomic studies of human complex diseases.
-Through her academic career, she has also worked on many clinical projects that are more biostatistics centered.
-In addition to her leadership role in the group, she and her postdoctoral fellow, Dr. Wenjing Qi, lead the genetic/genomic projects within this group.
-Mary Cooter, a biostatistician, was trained in biostatistics with strong theoretical and applied statistical knowledge.
+Our team has extensive experience in analyzing clinical, genomic, and basic science data using a wide array of contemporary analysis methods involving statistical modeling, hypothesis testing, and parameter estimation.
+We also assist investigators in troubleshooting problems that may arise through the course of the study and in the interpretation of the results.
+The Biostatistics and Clinical Outcomes Group is directed by Dr. Yi-Ju Li, whose research areas are in statistical method development and applications for genetic and genomic studies of human complex diseases.
+Throughout her academic career, she has also worked on many clinical projects that are more biostatistics centered.
+In addition to her leadership role in the group, she and her postdoctoral fellow, Dr. Wenjing Qi, lead the genetic/genomic projects in our group.
+Ms. Mary Cooter, a biostatistician, was trained in biostatistics with strong theoretical and applied statistical knowledge.
 She has multiple years of experience in applied research of clinical outcomes modeling, longitudinal and correlated data methods, and methods for observational studies.
-John Hunting, a biostatistician, was trained in epidemiology with a focus in biostatistics applications.
-He brought in the expertise in epidemiology study design and approaches to this group.
+Mr. Matthew Fuller has a Master degree in Statistics.
+His training has covered classical statistical theory and modern statistical methods for high dimensional data including machine learning for data science applications.

 Meet the Team

 - Provide office hours for initial consultation, preferable during the study planning stage or prior to data collection.

 - Provide expertise in all aspects of study design, power calculation, database development, and statistical analysis planning.

 - Participate in protocol development for IRB submission.

 - Collaborate in grant proposal development for grant submission.